ry-v1/Notes/SQL Performance Explained.md

     - Use numeric types to store numbers.
     - Use a redundant condition on the most significant column when a range condition combines multiple columns.
     - Sometimes we have the reverse case and might want to obfuscate a condition intentionally so it cannot be used anymore as access predicate.
 Without knowing the wildcard’s position in the search term, it is impossible to give a qualified answer.
 The optimizer has no other choice than to “guess”.
 If you know that there is always a leading wildcard, you can obfuscate the LIKE condition intentionally so that the optimizer can no longer consider the index.

+### Performance and Scalability
+    - Scalability shows the dependency of performance on factors like the data volume.
+A performance value is just a single data point on a scalability chart.
+    - Filter predicates are like unexploded ordnance devices.
+They can explode at any time.